Almond Topped Cherry Scones plus a review of Andrew James Stainless Steel Set of 5 Bowls with Airtight Lids.

 - The Almond Topped Cherry Scones are baked when they are risen, golden brown and sound hollow when rapped on the base with a knuckle.

-- Once baked remove the scones from the oven and place immediately on to a cooling rack to cool.
+- As soon as the scones are baked, remove from the oven and place immediately on to a cooling rack to cool.

 - When the scones are cooled, or slightly warm then they are ready to be served.